voc/cm/bundlewrap/README.md

 export BW_KEEPASS_PASSWORD=reallysecure
 ```

-The contents of the .secrets.cfg file can be found in the keepass file,
+The contents of the `.secrets.cfg` file can be found in the keepass file,
 too.
+If you need access to the `.secrets.cfg` file, but don't have keepass
+access, please let us know.

+The `.secrets.cfg` file should be deployed in the same directory as this
+README file.

 You want to set up ssh multiplexing for fast runs:
 ```